centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 - Download the ZIP archive and extract it to your HDD
 - Copy the folder `modules` into the root directory of your WHMCS instance
 - If you want to use our Transliteration, please copy the folder `includes` into the root directory of your WHMCS instance.
 Our Transliteration just cares about replacing Greek characters with Greeklish ones in contact data and replacing HTML Entities with their related character pendant.
-- Care about creating language override files for our translation files or just include them in existing files.
+- Care about creating language override files for our translation files or just include them in existing files - read below.

 So, check `/lang/overrides` if these files exist there: arabic.php, english.php, french.php, german.php.